 Size – You have to play around with ideas before choosing a good size for the banner.
 If it’s too small, the font will be hard to read and will look out of place.
 If it’s large, it can become an eyesore by taking up extra space.

 Color – This is the actual essence of a banner as a signage display.
 This is where you’ll have to find a balance between going overboard with tacky colors or choosing subtle tones to display your information.

 Font – Font plays with the right color, which means that you can’t overkill the theme of your banner by adding fancy fonts.

 A good banner is normally a mixture of a well-balanced font in dark colors and large size for easy reading.
-After the production of your banner ads, placement plays the part of making it noticeable for visiting customers or passersby.
+After the production of your banner ads, placement plays the part of making it noticeable for visiting customers or passersby, similar to digital signs for business.
 Once you’re done with designing a banner while keeping these points in mind, it’ll be noticeable, readable and will have an impact on the audience.